 - Housing activity indicators remained soft in July.
-However, tight housing supply and a strong labor market have the potential to provide continuing support to the housing sector, even with higher mortgage interest rates.
+However, tight housing supply and a strong labor market have the potential to provide support to the housing sector, even with higher mortgage interest rates.

-The latest readings of various measures of labor compensation continued to point to modest firming of wage growth.
+The latest readings of various measures of labor compensation point to increased firming of wage growth.

 - Core PCE inflation continued to run at a level roughly consistent with the FOMC’s longer-run objective.

-- Amid some notable fluctuations, U.S. equity indices were little changed over the past month, and volatility rose slightly.
-The nominal 10-year Treasury yield declined moderately.
+- U.S. equity indices rose further over the past month, and volatility remained fairly low.
+The nominal 10-year Treasury yield remained in a narrow range.
 The broad trade-weighted dollar index increased modestly.
-Non-energy commodity prices generally fell.
+Emerging markets asset prices remained under pressure.